 - The existing landslide should continue to be monitored through instrumentation and annual inspections. - The south inlet of the culvert at km 13.1 is too high.
 Re-grading, consisting of minor fill placement into the ditch at the inlet, should be implemented to permit drainage into the culvert and prevent ponding.
-Riprap armoring at the inlet should be salvaged and replaced upon completion of grading. - When the culvert inlet drainage at km 13.1 is improved, flow volumes are expected to increase therefore the riprap splash pad on the outfall side of the culvert should be extended (or an acceptable erosion control alternative) to the base of the embankment to reduce the possibility of increased erosion occurring on the slope. - The sideslope in the vicinity of the culvert outlet at km 12.9 should be flattened and the culvert extended to maintain the original sideslope and minimize the potential for reactivation of the historic movements on this flank of the slide.
-Until that time the disturbance previously observed along the sideslope above the culvert should be monitored carefully. - All drains beneath the passing lane fill should be exposed to ensure they are operating adequately.
+Rip-rap armoring at the inlet should be salvaged and replaced upon completion of grading. - The sideslope in the vicinity of the culvert outlet at km 12.9 should be flattened and the culvert extended to maintain the original sideslope and minimize the potential for reactivation of the historic movements on this flank of the slide.
+The disturbance previously observed along the sideslope above the culvert should be monitored carefully. - All drains beneath the passing lane fill should be exposed to ensure they are operating adequately.
 They should be extended and backfilled with free drainage gravel.
-A proposal has been submitted to AT for this work (Tetra Tech EBA File No. PE12101119, dated May 13, 2009).
-This proposal also includes steam cleaning of the horizontal drains to improve drainage of ponding water and groundwater from upslope to the drainage galleries located at the toe of the embankment near Modeste Creek. - The silt fence at the toe of the north facing slope can be removed as vegetation has been established. - Erosion occurring at the west flank of the gabion structure adjacent to the drainage galleries should be repaired.
-Additional fill and grading should be implemented to direct surface water drainage away from the gabion structures to reduce the potential for reoccurrence.
+A proposal has been submitted to AT for this work (File No. PE12101119, dated May 13, 2009).
+This proposal also includes steam cleaning of the horizontal drains to improve drainage of ponding water and groundwater from upslope to the drainage galleries located at the toe of the embankment near Modeste Creek.
+Tetra Tech EBA can provide an updated proposal if required. - The silt fence at the toe of the north facing slope can be removed as vegetation has been established. - Erosion occurring at the west flank of the gabion structure adjacent to the drainage galleries should be repaired.
+It is understood that AT is currently initiating a program to address this item.